-The average number of personnel during both 2015 and 2014 was approximately 32, all employed in the Netherlands.
-Of these, 26 employees were working principally in the area of research and development.
-The Company's chief executive officer, chief financial officer, finance employees and the head of legal are devoted to activities other than research and development and are included under management and administration costs.
+The average number of personnel during the year was approximately 40 (2015: 32), all employed in the Netherlands, with the exception of an average of two employees employed in the United States.
+Employees are principally employed in the area of research and development.
+A total of 11 employees that are devoted to activities other than research and development are included under management and administration costs.

-18. Finance income and expense
+18. Finance Income and Expense

-2015 2014
+2016 2015

-(euros in thou ısands)
+(Euros in thousands)

-Interest income and similar income 50 50
+Interest income and similar income 88 50

-Interest expenses and similar expenses (195 ) (39)
+Interest expenses and similar expenses (19,644) (195)

-(145) 11
+(19,556) (145)